steverusso/bigtech.fail/website/content/events/shadowgate-censored/index.md

  - [ 'twitter.com/Millie__Weaver/status/1297236643020185606', 'archive.is/Va5Ug' ]
  - [ 'twitter.com/thevivafrei/status/1296282438507925506', 'archive.is/4xC5g' ]
  - [ 'twitter.com/zerohedge/status/1295374829500145664', 'archive.is/PWPOy' ]
- - [ 'Archive of the video page on YouTube', 'archive.vn/4nrAj' ]
+ - [ 'Video page on YouTube', 'archive.vn/4nrAj' ]
- - [ 'Archive of the video page on Banned.Video', 'archive.is/hEShk' ]
+ - [ 'Video page on Banned.Video', 'archive.is/hEShk' ]
  - [ 'YouTube "Shadowgate Updates" by Millie Weaver (20 Aug 2020)', 'www.youtube.com/watch?v=ddeD6Oa8Mr8' ]
 ---

-YouTube and Facebook deleted Millie Weaver's documentary _ShadowGate_ for violating "hate speech" rules after it had been live for a couple of days accumulating millions of views.
+YouTube and Facebook deleted [Millie Weaver's](https://www.millennialmillie.com) documentary _ShadowGate_ for violating "hate speech" rules after it had been live for a couple of days accumulating millions of views.

 > YouTube just banned Millie Weaver's new #ShadowGate documentary, claiming it
 > violates their policies against "hate speech."
 Twitter won't even let me post
 > a link to where it was, claiming it leads to "harmful" content.